StefanoBoriero/PowerEnjoy_Boriero_Brunitti/RASD skeleton.md

 ![Alloy outcome](https://github.com/StefanoBoriero/PowerEnjoy_Boriero_Brunitti/blob/master/Alloy/alloy_model.png "Alloy Outcome World")

 ###3.3 Performance Requirements
-- The system should give feedbacks in at most one minute since the request is performed by the user, since he might performe different actions based on the outcome
+- The system should give feedbacks in at most one minute since the request is performed by the user, since he might perform different actions based on the outcome

 ###3.4 Software System Attributes